 - For regular use (i.e. 4-6 times over a 30 day period): up to 15 days

 - For frequent use (i.e. 10-15 times over a 30 day period): up to 30 days

 - For heavy use (: i.e. 20+ times in a 30 day period): up to 45-77 days

-How to pass a urine test
+How to Pass a Urine Test

 One of the more commonly used methods to pass a urine test (a favorite among the most desperate consumers) is the fruit pectin method.
-Fruit pectin is a starch which is derived from the cell walls of produce, and is often found in jams and preservatives.
-The fruit pectin is mixed with an electrolyte drink like Gatorade, and then consumed at least two hours prior to a urine test (and possibly a day or two before as well).
+Fruit pectin is a starch that is derived from the cell walls of produce.
+It is often found in jams and preserves.
+The fruit pectin is mixed with an electrolyte drink (like Gatorade), and then consumed at least two hours prior to a urine test (possibly a day or two before as well).

-Moreover, some detoxes could even make you sick, given the presence of compounds that your body might not be used to.
-If you are aware of an upcoming drug test and concerned about your job, your best bet would be to slow down on your marijuana consumption (as hard as that might be), rather than rely on one of the above tricks.
+Moreover, some detoxes could even make you sick given the presence of compounds that your body might not be used to.
+If you are aware of an upcoming drug test and are concerned about your job, your best bet would be to slow down on your marijuana consumption (as hard as that might be), rather than rely on one of the above tricks.